ethoms/freebsd-ports/README.md

 **[24/09/2015]**

-www/sogo and devel/sope have been committed to the official FreeBSd ports tree!
+www/sogo and devel/sope have been committed to the official FreeBSD ports tree!

-Therefore, those ports in this tree are for my development purposes.
-It's now recommended to use the offical ports tree.
+*NOTE: Therefore, those ports in this tree are for my development purposes.
+It's now recommended to use the official ports tree.*

 **[22/09/2015]**